budproj/notifications-microservice/.github/PULL_REQUEST_TEMPLATE.md

 ## 🚨  Testing

-A brief description about how the reviewer can test my PR.
+A brief description of how the reviewer can test my PR.

 ## 🃏 Task Card